zheng0xd/JATIC-internal-docs/docs/process/agile/index.md

     While these products ultimately need to be complimentary in scope and operate interoperably, the standalone nature of each product greatly simplifies interdependencies and integration.

-In this section, we outline the roles, events, practices, and principles that constitute our shared software development process.
+In this section, we outline the roles, events, practices, and principles that constitute our agile software development methodology.